henriquesimoes/humpback/test/README.md

 dataset.
 It places all examples separated by classes, merging potential duplicate classes into the same directory.
 The script has an option that includes the original class in the file name to ease checking whether images are really from different classes or not.
 It uses [create_dirs_by_id.py](./filter/create_dirs_by_id.py), which does the real job.
-- [duplicate_imgs.csv](./filter/duplicate_imgs.csv) - This file cointains a list of pairs of images that are duplicated, i.e. the same photograph in two different files.
+- [duplicate_imgs.csv](./filter/duplicate_imgs.csv) - This file contains a list of pairs of images that are duplicated, i.e. the same photograph in two different files.
 The CSV columns indicate which image we have chosen to keep and which we have removed from our corrected dataset.
 - [hard.csv](./filter/hard.csv) - This file lists all image files we found where a _difficulty_ factor existed.